Moon type: Foreign languages

-English Christian missionaries in Ningbo (Ningpo), China, during the Qing dynasty used Moon type to teach blind locals how to read Ningbo.
-Missionaries who spoke the Ningbo dialect ran the "Home for Indigent Old People" where most of the inmates were blind.
+English Christian missionaries in Ningbo (Ningpo), China, during the Qing dynasty, used Moon type to teach blind locals how to read in their local dialect.
+Missionaries who spoke the Ningbo dialect ran the "Home for Indigent Old People," where most of the inmates were blind.
 In 1874, an English missionary taught a young blind man to read romanised Ningbo written in Moon type.
 The Gospel of Luke was then transcribed into two large volumes of Moon type.
-A Swiss missionary placed notices on placards throughout Ningbo stating that he would give food and money to the blind people who visited.
+A Swiss missionary placed notices on placards throughout the city of Ningbo stating that he would give food and money to the blind people who visited.
 The Gospel of Mark was transcribed into Moon type using romanized Mandarin, however, without the tone marks.
 Missionary Hudson Taylor, who had been involved with the transcription of the gospels, did not find tone marks necessary, as the romanised Ningbo vernacular has never used tone marks.
 However, aspirated consonants were distinguished.